 2. Set Healthy Boundaries with Others

-But for the purposes of this blog post, I’m going to tell you the most effective tool I’ve found when it comes to setting healthy boundaries: learning to say ‘NO’.
+But for the purposes of this blog post, I’m going to explain how saying ‘No’ actually ties into setting healthy boundaries.

 For a people-pleaser, it can be extremely difficult to say ‘No’ to other people because they fear that they’re going to upset the other person or they’ll seem like they’re inconsiderate in their eyes.